 After logging in to your FeedBurner account, you can see how many people have subscribed to your RSS feed.
 But this count keeps on changing.
 One day if FeedBurner is showing that you have 2218 readers –the next day count may come down to 2207 and the next day it might suddenly shoot up to 2229.

 Why this FeedBurner count changes so much?
 This is a question that strikes a large number of people who distribute their RSS feed via FeedBurner.

 The answer to this mystery lies in understanding what FeedBurner reader count means.
 FeedBurder's reader count does not mean that you have so many subscriber under your belt and the number will only go up from there (unless of course someone unsubscribes) .

 On the contrary, FeedBurner’s reader count actually indicates the number of people who have requested your feed on that particular day.
 Your subscribers count is composed mainly of the following three categories:

 - Subscriptions through web based feed reading applications

 - Subscriptions through stand-alone feed reading applications

-To begin with the number of email subscribers does not drastically change.
+Number of email subscribers does not drastically change.
 This number usually go only upward as more and more people opt for email subscription of your feed.
 Sometimes it may come down if more number of people unsubscribe.

-The count of those who have subscribed to you through a web based feed readers (Like Google Reader) –also remains more or less stable and go only upward.
-Even if you don’t use them, web based facilities do check for new items in your feed several times every day.
+Count of those who have subscribed to you through a web based feed readers (Like NetVibes) –also remains more or less stable and go usually upward.
+Even if you don't use them, web based facilities do automatically check for new items in subscribed feeds several times every day.
 So, FeedBurner counts all such subscriptions in.

-The fluctuation in readers count happens mostly because of stand-alone feed readers.
-Stand-alone feed readers are software that run on desktop.
+The change in readers count happens mostly because of the stand-alone feed readers.
+These are the software that run on personal computers.
 For such a software to contact FeedBurner, three conditions must be fulfilled: